IRA Financial Blog

 Multiple-Member-LLC

 Is it possible for a Self-Directed IRA to be a Multi-Member LLC?
-A Self-Directed IRA is not an IRS term you will find anywhere in the Internal Revenue Code.
-A Self-Directed IRA is essentially an IRA account which is permitted to be invested in alternative assets, such as real estate or even cryptocurrencies.
-In other words, a Self-Directed IRA is an IRA or Roth IRA that allows for alternative asset investments not permitted by a brokerage firm or traditional financial institution.
-In other words, the only difference is that a Self-Directed IRA can invest in more than just equities and fixed income
+A Self-Directed IRA is not an IRS term you will find anywhere in the Internal Revenue Code; it is essentially an IRA account that is permitted to be invested in alternative assets, such as real estate, private equity, and precious metals.
+In other words, a Self-Directed IRA is an IRA that allows for alternative asset investments not permitted by a brokerage firm or traditional financial institution.

 The Self-Directed IRA LLC